Phill-For-Real/ECommAPI/readme.md

 # Application

-This is my first attempt at a NodeJS application
+This is my first attempt at a NodeJS application backend application.
+It is a simple EcomAPI that I built from taking a course online.
+All code has commments to help you see what each API is doing.

+That data model is simple with 5 tables of data representing users, products, orders, order items, and categories for each product.

+The routers are mimiced but there is no JS file for order items.

 # Setup